Dental crowns and bridges

 Most crowns and bridges require 2-3 visits over 2-3 weeks for completion.

-Preparation
+1. Preparation

 Tooth/teeth prepared and impressions taken

-Crown and bridge preparation
+Crown preparation

-Temporary
+2. Temporary

 Temporary restoration placed while custom crown/bridge is made

-Temporary crown and bridge restoration
+Temporary crown

-Final Placement
+3. Final Placement

 Custom crown/bridge permanently cemented

-Final crown and bridge placement
+Final crown placement

 Choosing the right material for you.